m0stafa-salem/Resource-Consumption-Analysis/README.md

 Below is a preview of the dashboard:

 ![Dashboard Preview](./Visualization/DashBoard.png)

 *Figure 1: Preview of the Dashboard*

-For more details, refer to the [Visualization](./Visualization), which contains the full dashboard.
+For more details, go to the [Visualization](./Visualization), which contains the full dashboard.
 ## Key Questions Addressed:
 1. What is the total energy consumption and cost across all utilities?
 2. Which buildings or cities have the highest energy demand?